klen/aio-peewee/README.rst

     :target: https://pypi.org/project/aio-peewee/
     :alt: PYPI Version

+.. _important:

     The library doesn't make peewee work async, but allows you to use Peewee with your asyncio based libraries correctly.

 .. _features: